emilioangelina/gcn_cz/README.md

 ### 4. Convert SMILES to 2D graphs

-Files containing the compounds SMILES and activity labels are provided in folders AID1478_train and AID1478_test.
+Files containing the compounds SMILES and activity labels are provided in compressed files AID1478_train-zip and AID1478_test.zip.
-Run the script smilesToGraph_mod2 to generate the graphs from train and test smiles.
+Uncompress the zip files and run the script smilesToGraph_mod2 to generate the graphs from train and test smiles.

 > python smilesToGraph_mod2.py AID1478_train 10000 1
 > python smilesToGraph_mod2.py AID1478_test 10000 1

-Alternatively, molecular graphs already generated are provided in compressed files AID1478_test.tar.xz and AID1478_train.tar.xz

 ### 5. Train the GCN